Do I need Supplemental Insurance?

 Finally, once you have decided on a policy and made a purchase, forward your confirmation to Embark.
 You will also want to print a copy of the declaration page, usually page one of the document, and carry it with you during your trip.
 This will allow you to have at your fingertips a quick summary of the coverages you have purchased, and importantly, the toll-free number with which to contact the insurer in the event of an occurrence for which you may need pre-authorization, such as evacuation, medical treatment, or hospitalization.

-Remember, you are free to choose an insurer other than our partners and as long as our minimum coverage requirements are met, it is up to you to determine which insurer and policy is the best choice for your needs.
+Remember, you are free to choose any insurer as long as our minimum coverage requirements are met, it is up to you to determine which insurer and policy is the best choice for your needs.

 What Will Insurance Cost?